Jean-Jacques Ambert: French Revolution

 At the beginning of the War of the First Coalition, Ambert became chef de bataillon (major) of the 2nd Battalion of Lot.
 He earned rapid promotion.
-On 22 September 1793 he was named general of brigade and on 12 November 1793 he was elevated to the rank of general of division.
+On 22 September 1793, he was named general of brigade and on 12 November 1793 he was elevated to the rank of general of division.
 He led a division in Lazare Hoche's Army of the Moselle at the Battle of Kaiserslautern on 28 to 30 November 1793.
 His command included three brigades commanded by Jean Baptiste Olivier, Henri Simon, and Joinville.
 Altogether, Ambert led one grenadier, six regular, and six volunteer battalions, four regular and four volunteer cavalry squadrons, 14 guns, and a half-company of sappers.
-Over time, Ambert became friends with a number of influential generals, including Hoche, Jean Baptiste Kléber, Louis Desaix, Jean-Charles Pichegru, and Jean Victor Marie Moreau.
+Over time, Ambert became friends with several influential generals, including Hoche, Jean Baptiste Kléber, Louis Desaix, Jean-Charles Pichegru, and Jean Victor Marie Moreau.

 Ambert's 5,000-man division was defeated at the second Battle of Kaiserslautern on 23 May 1794.
-He lost 1,000 men, 17 guns, and two colors, but he was badly outnumbered by an army of 46,000 Prussians.
+He lost 1,000 men, 17 guns, and two colours, but he was badly outnumbered by an army of 46,000 Prussians.
 On 21 November 1794, the Army of the Moselle led by Jean René Moreaux began the Siege of Luxembourg.
 Under Moreaux's command were three divisions under Ambert, Jean-Baptiste Debrun, and Guillaume Péduchelle, a total of 19,800 soldiers.
 Since the Army of Moselle was discontinued, the force was called the Army before Luxembourg.
 By 12 December, the three divisions involved in the blockade were led by Ambert, Debrun, and Alexandre Camille Taponier.
 The Austrian garrison numbered approximately 12,000.
 On 10 February 1795, Moreaux died of a fever at Thionville and Ambert was directed to assume command of the Army before Luxembourg.
 At the end of March, three divisions of the Army of Sambre-et-Meuse under Jacques Maurice Hatry replaced the blockading force.
 At this time Ambert returned to the command of his division in the Army of the Rhine and Moselle.